jeffhaack/tct2/README.md

-The second version of the TCT website
+The second version of the TCT website~

+CELEBRATE the diversity of the Caucasus.